knewplay/book-programming-essential/Appendix/tools.md

 - *displayMap*
 - *displayScoreboard*

 Clearly there is a lot going on beneath the GUI.
+Just think about it.
+What we see as "Start Game" is actually a long list of subprocesses.
+The general-public doesn't need to know the intricacies of starting a game, however as a programmer developing a game, it is essential to break things down into their smallest constituents!
+And it's the same story for any app with a GUI: the GUI is there for the client.
+Programmers and IT professionals stick to writing commands using text, because they have no choice.

+While GUIs simplify user interactions, they may not exist or may not be developed for certain specialized technologies or applications.
+Creating a GUI requires additional effort and is often deemed unnecessary when the target users are expected to possess technical knowledge.
+Hence, IT professionals are encouraged to master the terminal, as it provides unparalleled control and flexibility in diverse computer-related fields.

+You will not go very far in most fields related to computers if you do not know how to use the terminal.

 And it is exactly at this low level where the terminal resides and operates.
 The terminal provides direct access to the underlying command-line interface (CLI) of the OS, skipping the graphical user interface altogether.
 Remember, everything that can be done using the GUI can also be done in the CLI, but not everything that can be done in the CLI can be done in the GUI.

-While the visual aspect is vital to any good game, it may not be as crucial in other industries.
-Technologies that are not directly linked to the general public oftentimes do not have a GUI.
-Why?
-Because it's extra work, and IT professionals are expected to be more technically inclined, so the idea is that they are capable of learning the terminal.
-And because all IT professionals are assumed to know how to use the terminal, they often do.
-You will not go very far in most fields related to computers if you do not know how to use the terminal.

 ## Some concrete examples